 Switzerland on the UN Security Council

 On 9 June 2022, the UN General Assembly elected Switzerland as a non-permanent member of the UN Security Council.
-Switzerland's non-permanent 2023–24 seat furthers the country's commitment to peace and security within the UN and globally.
+Switzerland's non-permanent 2023–24 seat furthered the country's commitment to peace and security within the UN and globally.
 The Federal Constitution states that Switzerland is committed to a "just and peaceful international order" – the same goal as that of the UN Security Council.

 View of the horseshoe-shaped table of the UN Security Council.

-All news on Swiss membership in the UN Security Council
+End of Swiss membership in the UN Security Council

 Twenty years after joining the UN, Switzerland sought its first non-permanent seat on the UN Security Council for a two-year term.
 The Federal Council approved the candidature and submitted it in 2011 after extensive consultations with Parliament.
 The Federal Council and Parliament confirmed Switzerland's candidacy on numerous occasions.
 Elections for the term running from 1 January 2023 to 31 December 2024 were held in New York on 9 June 2022.
 The UN General Assembly elected Switzerland with 187 out of 190 votes.
 This is the best result achieved by a country from the Group of Western European and Other States since Switzerland joined the UN in 2002.
 It is a clear vote of confidence and an indication of the support enjoyed by Switzerland in the international community.